n37hk/python-smartcat-api/README.md

 # Python for Smartcat API
 Python module for Smartcat's API

-This module implements the following methods:
+This module implements the following methods to access Smartcat's document translation services using their API
 * Create Project
 * Delete Project
 * Get Project Id